-MATERIAL FIXING CEILING PENETRATIONS 2 Downlighters: Maximum 1 no. downlighter 3 per m 2 , at least 600mm apart positioned anywhere in the ceiling lining Downlighter as listed by the STA and as tested 3 as part of an REI 30 floor assembly to BS EN 1365-2 or as a service penetration with EI 30 classification to BS EN 13501-3 for the application or verified by manufacturer's test data for the application In accordance with the manufacturer's instructions SVP and mechanical ventilation ducts: In accordance with national guidance 3 or fire stopped with an EI 30 classified product to BS EN 13501-3 for the application or verified by manufacturer's test data for the application In accordance with the manufacturer's instructions Pendants and detectors: In accordance with national guidance 4 INSULATION 2 Void cavity only N/A FLOOR DECK 2 Minimum 18mm T&G wood-based structural flooring (e.g. P5 particleboard, OSB or plywood) T&G deck joints to be glued in accordance with the deck manufacturer's instructions 22mm chipboard is typically expected in domestic floors unless joist centres and acoustics demonstrate overwise Typically, Ø4.0 x 60mm screws at 200mm centres without adhesive, or Ø2.8 x 65mm threaded nails or Ø4.0 x 60mm screws at 600mm centres with D4 adhesive or other equivalent to give the same fixity where verified for the joist type and third-party approved (not a fire specific dependency)
+MATERIAL FIXING CEILING PENETRATIONS 2 Downlighters: Maximum 1 no. downlighter 3 per m 2 , at least 600mm apart positioned anywhere in the ceiling lining Downlighter as listed by the STA and as tested 3 as part of an REI30 floor assembly to BS EN 1365-2 or as a service penetration with an EI30 fire tested product to BS EN 1366 for the application or verified by manufacturer's test data for the application In accordance with the manufacturer's instructions SVP and mechanical ventilation ducts: In accordance with national guidance 3 or fire stopped with an EI30 fire tested product to BS EN 1366 for the application or verified by manufacturer's test data for the application In accordance with the manufacturer's instructions Pendants and detectors: In accordance with national guidance 4 INSULATION 2 Void cavity only N/A FLOOR DECK 2 Minimum 18mm T&G wood-based structural flooring (e.g. P5 particleboard, OSB or plywood) T&G deck joints to be glued in accordance with the deck manufacturer's instructions 22mm chipboard is typically expected in domestic floors unless joist centres and acoustics demonstrate overwise Typically, Ø4.0 x 60mm screws at 200mm centres without adhesive, or Ø2.8 x 65mm threaded nails or Ø4.0 x 60mm screws at 600mm centres with D4 adhesive or other equivalent to give the same fixity where verified for the joist type and third-party approved (not a fire specific dependency)

-- 1 The maximum permitted permanent load excludes the partition load allowance in the accidental fire condition - 2 Floor components to meet all other Building Regulation functional requirements or project specification where more ownerous: structural, acoustic, etc. - 3 See STA website for document 'Tested downlighters achieving REI 30 minutes' for a list of products known to have been tested or assessed as part of an REI 30 floor assembly
+- 1 The maximum permitted permanent load excludes the partition load allowance in the accidental fire condition

+- 2 The designer shall ensure that the floor assembly complies with the Building Regulations, any other relevant statutory guidance and project specification where more onerous for example: structural, acoustic, thermal etc.

+- 3 See STA website for document 'Tested downlighters achieving REI30 minutes' for a list of products known to have been tested or assessed as part of an REI30 floor assembly

-4 National guidance:
+- 4 National Statutory Guidance:

 - England and Wales: Approved Documents

 - Scotland: Technical Handbooks

 - Northern Ireland: Technical Booklets